In order for us to provide you with the most accurate quote we need you to provide us with some key bits of information.

 Q. This is all new to us and we are going to need help, can you guide us through?

 A. Yes.
 Many of our new clients have never professionally live streamed before.
 We guide them through the process and can provide as much hand holding as is required.
 Just let us know your skill level when enquiring.
+You can also read many help guides here.

 Q. Is live streaming expensive?